venky19666/venky19666/README.md

 - 👋 Hi, I’m @venky19666
-- 👀 I’m interested in fullstack development
+- 👀 I’m interested in full-stack development
-- 🌱 I’m currently learning nodejs, react, react-native ...
+- 🌱 I’m currently working on node js, react, react-native ...
-- 💞️ I’m looking to collaborate developing full stack apps
+- 💞️ I’m looking to collaborate on developing full-stack apps
-- 📫 How to reach me ! morlavenkatesh19@gmail.com
+- 📫 How to reach me! morlavenkatesh19@gmail.com

 <!---
 venky19666/venky19666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.